Anthony-Nolan/Atlas/README_DevelopmentStartUpGuide.md

     - "Run Migrations for `Atlas.MatchingAlgorithm.Data`".
     - Open `Atlas.MatchingAlgorithm.Data\appsettings.json`, and modify the `ConnectionStrings.Sql` value to reference `Initial Catalog=AtlasMatchingB`.
     - "Run Migrations for `Atlas.MatchingAlgorithm.Data`". *(again)*
-    - Open your local SQL Server and verify that you now have 3 databases: `AtlasMatchingPersistent`, `AtlasMatchingA` and `AtlasMatchingB`.
+    - Open your local SQL Server and verify that you now have 3 databases: `Atlas`, `AtlasMatchingA` and `AtlasMatchingB`.
 - Compile and Run API
   - Set Startup Project to `Atlas.MatchingAlgorithm.Api`.
   - Compile and Run.